Shinevision/TwoFactorAuth/docs/getting-started.md

 ## 4. Verifying

-Having provided the user with the secret, the best practice is to verify their authenticator app can create the appropriate code.
+Having provided the user with the secret, the best practice is to verify that their authenticator app can create the appropriate code.

 ```php
 $result = $tfa->verifyCode($secret, $_POST['verification']);